DOI-USGS/mntoha-data-release/README.md

 ## Habitat metrics

 Habitat metrics (TOHA + a number of annual metrics) are built on and should be posted directly from Yeti.
+The `log/07_habitat_xml_sb.csv` target should be built separately, on a machine that can build `spatial_metadata` from `1_spatial`.

 ```sh
 ssh yeti.cr.usgs.gov